guildai/guild.ai/pages/index.md

   </div>
   <div class="col-lg-8">
     <p style="margin-bottom:0">
-      Guild is <strong>cross platform and framework</strong> &mdash;
+      Guild is <strong>cross platform and framework
-      you can train and capture experiments in literally any language using any library.
-You <strong>don't need to modify your code</strong>.
-Furthermore, you don't need to install and maintain databases or other infrastructure to manage experiments.
-This lets you focus on what's
+      independent</strong> &mdash; you can train and capture experiments in literally any language using any library.
+Guild runs your unmodified code, which means you get to use the libraries you want.
+Guild doesn't require databases or other infrastructure to management experiments &mdash; it's simple and easy to use.
+This frees you to focus on what's
       important: <em>building state-of-the-art models and machine
       learning apps</em>.
     </p>